SSC-2017/labs/materials/week-07.md

 ### Problems: [here](http://www.cis.syr.edu/%7Ewedu/seed/Labs/Attacks_DNS/DNS.pdf)

-For this lab students can work alone or in group of 2 to 3 students.
+For this lab students can work alone or in group of 2 to 3 students, and perform 3 attacks.

 DEADLINE 13 Nov.
 11:59 PM